Joining the Armed Forces

 Check the following points on the relevant careers website for the Army/Navy/RAF first:

-- That you meet the age requirements and meet the medical conditions and other restrictions for what you want to do
+- That you meet the age and physical fitness requirements, the medical conditions and other restrictions (for example residency and nationality) for what you want to do

 - That you’ve have spoken with the Careers Centre for the Armed Forces at 35 St Giles to explore your options.